Portrait of a young man with curly dark hair, smiling, wearing a black polo shirt with cloudbox logo, against a black background.

 Hub

-The Hub is a simple device which delays weight data from a scale into the CloudBox system to allow users to easily automate cycle counts.
+The Hub is a simple device which relays weight data from a scale into the CloudBox system to allow users to easily automate cycle counts.

 I designed this device with a powder coated aluminum plate, CNC’ed and bent into a shape which could fit around the 3D printed bottom housing.